Finite orbits in multivalued maps and Bernoulli convolutions: Density zero inside the overlap region

 \section{Density zero inside the overlap region}

-The single-valued dynamics of $G$ outside $D$ is the easy part.
-We saw that it boils down to the doubling map.
+We saw that the single-valued dynamics of $G$ outside $D$ boils down to the study of the doubling map.
 The multi-valued dynamics inside $D$ is much less understood.
 Our view is that the address curves remain structural elements within {\bf D}, and their intersections determine zeros and poles of the two-dimensional density $\Phi .$

 We start with a look on Figure \ref{tribo}.
 Some address curves have been extended beyond the parameter $t^*$ where they enter {\bf D}.
 As mentioned above, the three thick curves in the lower part correspond to the period 3 doubling scenario starting with $.\overline{011}=3/7\approx .429.$ The period 4 doubling scenario is represented by the addresses $.\overline{0111}=7/15\approx .467$ and $.\overline{0111\, 1000}=8/17\approx .471$ and by their counterparts $.\overline{1000}=8/15$ and $.\overline{1000\, 0111}=9/17$ which come from above.
 Period 5 doubling is represented only by two curves with $b>\frac12 ,$ namely $.\overline{10000}=16/31$ and $.\overline{10000\, 01111}=529/1023.$ Each number denotes the starting point of the respective curve at $t=\frac12$ which is not visible in the figure.